A Skeptical Look at Chiropractic BioPhysics (CBP)

 To qualify for treatment, patients undergo a postural examination and are screened for contraindications to manipulation and cervical extension traction .
 Treatment for qualified patients begins with "relief care" consisting of 1-12 sessions of spinal adjustments, cold or hot packs, trigger point therapy for muscle spasms, and/or massage with a motorized table—all of which are commonly used by chiropractors who are not CBP practitioners.
 When "relief care" ends, CBP practitioners switch patients to "rehabilitative care," which consists of weekly mirror image adjustments, neck and low-back extension traction, and "mirror image" exercises intended to modify spinal curvature over a longer period of time .
 Initial "rehabilitative" plans often last 6 to 12 months, after which patients are switched to monthly visits for life .

-CBP was founded by Donald D. Harrison, a chiropractor who also has a PhD in applied mathematics and a master's degree in mechanical engineering.
+CBP was founded by Donald D. Harrison (1946-2011), a chiropractor who also had a PhD in applied mathematics and a master's degree in mechanical engineering.
 CBP's origins lie in another technique called Pettibon, which Harrison learned while attending the Western States Chiropractic College.
 In this system, chiropractors use side-view x-rays of the neck to gauge its alignment and then try to change that alignment using drop-table adjustments.
 The method differs from traditional chiropractic in that it focuses on alignment of groups of vertebrae rather than individual ones.
 But it resembles traditional chiropractic in that it considers any deviation from its alleged mathematical norms to be a "subluxation" that should be treated .

 After graduating from chiropractic college, Harrison taught Pettibon technique until he had a falling out with Dr. Pettibon.
 As he described in Chiropractic BioPhysics Online: